sarahcrosby/project-five-django/README.md

 I have also included automated Unit Tests across my project - please see the separate test files within each app.

 I manually tested my project throughout construction.
 This included running through every link and trying to 'break' my code.
 I also asked my friends to do the same, to ensure I hadn't missed anything.

-**bug - Stripe
+I tried deleting, adding and editing posts as a registered user, and ensured posts were added to the website when they were submitted.
+I tried the password re-set function and changed the password on my account.
+I checked all of the blog posts, both on my code and on the deployed code, to ensure the image hosting was working.
+I upvoted submitted posts, and ensured the log in and log out functions worked.
+I created new users, and ensured the provided information was correct by loggin into the admin panel, and comparing the data.
+I checked the 'search' app by searching for words that I knew would return results, and also for words that I knew would not return results.
+I ensured the cart persisted between visits, by logging in, adding items, logging out, then logging in on another device, to ensure the number of items I added to my cart was the same.

+During my manual testing, I discovered a bug with Stripe.
+I was not able to process payments, despite using the card number '4242424242424242' which allows test payments with Stripe.
+The issue was caused due to my placement of the JavaScript, as I had not placed it before the jQuery, and also that my '{% block head_js %}' was not correctly placed.
+After resolving this, I also noticed that I had not updated the 'views.py' for the checkout app, to reflect changes I made to the 'Product' model, as I had changed the 'price' attribute to a 'tribute', to reflect the dynamic of the website's eCommerce.
+Once I had changed these, I was able to make test purchases with Stripe, to ensure the page was functioning as required.

 I encountered a bug when I was updating the models for my database.
 After writing the original models, I decided that I wanted to change them, but this caused errors when migrating because I had already uploaded content to the database, so the existing models did not match the new models.
 To resolve this, I had to delete every migration from the separate apps, and start again.
 In the process, I deleted all of the content from my database, which included the blog posts which I had written.
 I did not have time to re-write the posts before the submission date, which is why I included the 'Lorem Ipsum' text, as a placeholder for the full blog, which would appear when the blog went live.
 I learned the hard way that I should back-up my code and website data! - but it is a mistake I will not make again.

+I also experienced a bug when manually testing my site, and I was able to 'break' the cart app when I input an order for 0 items.
+To fix this, I added:

+> min="1"

+to the input on the form for adding items to the cart.
+This resolved the bug, and meant that users had to add at least one item to the cart, before proceeding to the checout.

 ### Version Control